 Bullen’s Green | 1 |

 The English Indices of Deprivation also has crime statistics for Barnet.
-These statitics are published by the government every 2-3 years.
+These statistics are published by the government every 2-3 years.
 They are a measure of how likely you are to be a victim of personal or material crime in an area, such as muggings or burglary.
-We've collated an average rank for all the Lower Super Output Areas (LSOA) in each ward in and around Barnet.
+We've taken the rank average for wards in and around Barnet and compared them.
 The table below shows ten wards in this area, from the best to the worst.

 Ward | Average rank in England |